bohemian-coder/CICD-docker-kubernetes/README.md

-# Containerize a microservices application
+# Containerize and deploy a microservices application to kubernetes using KOPS

-### Base application forked from devopshydclub/emartapp
+### Extending the emartapp forked from devopshydclub/emartapp

 * Important Notes: